dojo/docs/dijit/form/Button.rst

 Declarative example
 -------------------

-As usual you can create the button widget declaratively using the dojoType attribute
+As usual you can create the button widget declaratively using the data-dojo-type attribute

 .. cv-compound::